 - Digitally certified PDF signature (i.e., DocuSign) - Manual signature (1. download to print, 2. manually sign, 3. scan signed document to PDF, and 4. upload into portal)

 All completed forms must be collected and uploaded in .PDF format for each individual member.
-The education corporation is responsible for completing the form for trustees who left the board during the reporting year.
+The education corporation is responsible for ensuring that each member who served on the board during the 2022-2023 school year completes the form.